 For each of the skills, an initial encounter with the difficulties of various authentic materials will lead on to a systematic development of students’ autonomous ability to continue to improve their knowledge and use of the language.

-Students may be exempted from this course, and obtain the credits (with a passing grade of 6), if they can demonstrate a B2+ level of English in one of these ways:
+Students may be exempted from this course if they can demonstrate a B2+ level of English in one of these ways:

 - IELTS 6.5 or above